-Today, about 23.4 million of the 34 million Americans without broadband live in rural regions, Microsoft wrote in a paper, "A Rural Broadband Strategy: Connecting Rural America to New Opportunities."
+Today, about 23.4 million of the 34 million Americans without broadband live in rural regions, according to Microsoft estimates.
 While the Federal Communications Commission (FCC) and local government agencies, in partnership with regional and national service providers, have targeted the issue for years, lack of broadband access remains a top concern in the American countryside.

 Less expensive than fiber-to-the-home and more reliable than satellite, TV white spaces rely on spectrum to deliver broadband, according to Microsoft.
 Operating in the 600 MHz frequency range, TV white spaces allow wireless signals to pass over hills and through buildings or other obstructions, said the vendor, which has deployed 20 TV white space projects in 17 countries, deploying broadband to about 185,000 users.

 The company's Rural Airband initiative, developed based on findings from the Boston Consulting Group, envisions rural America served by a combination of technologies.
 TV white spaces are best-suited for about 80% of rural populations that live in communities with a population density of two to 200 people per square mile; satellite is best for areas with a population density of less than two people per square mile, and FTTx and fixed wireless are most appropriate for regions that have more than 200 people per square mile, Microsoft recommended.